 – Contribute to the activities of the Center by participating in the educational programs

 – Presenting scholarly talks at meetings and preparing publications that highlight the contents of the CSHL collection, and carry out research

 – Develop college-level teaching materials that employ CSHL historical collections.

 Education: a Ph.D. in History of Science (or a related field) is required.

-Preference will be given to candidates with a background in biology and especially to those who have research experience in the history of the twentieth-century biology.
+Experience: 1-3 years of professional experience.
+Preference will be given to candidates with a background in life sciences.
 Experience in writing for both general and scholarly audiences is required.

 Please apply for the position via the CSHL careers website at: